Bobby54/Info-Projekt/README.md

 # Info-Projekt
-A 3D-Flappy-Bird-ish something, created using Proecessing, unfortunately not finished since the project was cancelled due to cCvid.
+A 3D-Flappy-Bird-ish something, created using Proecessing, unfortunately not finished since the project was cancelled due to Covid.